 If you’re a math whiz, you shouldn’t have any trouble finding solutions.
 Get the best math riddles below:

 Not only is math a subject that kids find to be hard to understand, but also it’s a subject that is hard to enjoy.
 So how can you get your kids interested in learning?
 Tell them a riddle!

 There are a number of benefits to using brain teasers in the classroom, like for math.
-Not only can it help strengthen cognitive abilities and problem-solving skills, but it can also motivate kids to learn in a way that feels like they’re taking a break from traditional classwork.
+It helps strengthen cognitive abilities and problem-solving skills.
+And it can motivate kids to learn in a way that feels like they’re taking a break from traditional classwork.
 They can be great extra credit questions on a math quiz, too!

 What did the triangle say to the circle?